LogicAndTrick/sledge/README.md

 Sledge
 ======

+**Pull requests are welcome!** Also, please submit an issue if you encounter a prolem, you can also contact me via email (see GitHub profile).

 *[Sledge alpha has been released!
 It's ready!][2]*

 Sledge is an open source alternative to Valve's Hammer Editor for the Goldsource and Source engines.
 It is written in .NET and uses OpenGL as a rendering platform.